 When you think of iconic tackles in Rugby League, a couple of cinematic moments come to mind: Scott Sadler chasing down Todd Byrne in the 2003 Grand Final and Sonny Bill’s shoulder charge on Joel Clinton.
 But few hits compare to Gorden Tallis’ 2002 State Of Origin collar-grab on Brett Hodgson.
-The Queensland enforcer ragged-dolled the NSW fullback, dragging him by the shirt more than five metres towards the sideline.
+The Queensland enforcer ragged-dolled the NSW fullback, dragging him by the shirt more than five meters towards the sideline.

-Fast forward nearly twenty years and Tallis is still one of the most respected personalities in the Rugby League community, this time as an expert commentator with Fox Sports and a columnist with The Courier Mail.
-Nicknamed the “Raging Bull,” the former second rower began his footy journey with the St George Dragons before moving north to the Brisbane Broncos.
+Fast forward nearly twenty years and Tallis is still one of the most respected personalities in the Rugby League community, this time as an expert commentator with Fox Sports and a columnist with The Courier-Mail.
+Nicknamed the “Raging Bull,” the former second-rower began his footy journey with the St George Dragons before moving north to the Brisbane Broncos.
 He scored 79 tries in 258 appearances across club, state and country in a career that lasted 12 years.

-The fearless hardman also captained his country, took out the Clive Churchill Medal in the 1998 Grand final and won three premierships at the Brisbane-based club.
+The fearless hardman also captained his country, took out the Clive Churchill Medal in the 1998 Grand final, and won three premierships at the Brisbane-based club.